rgalvan77/ap/curriculum/1/notes/index.md

      <block of statements>
     }
     ```
+    in which the block of statements is executed n times.
     The syntax for a `while` loop in the AP CSP Exam reference sheet is:
     ```
     REPEAT UNTIL(condition)